thilomueller/mqt-yaqs/docs/examples/analog_simulation.md

 %config InlineBackend.figure_formats = ['svg']
 ```

-# Noisy Hamiltonian Simulation
+# Noisy Analog Simulation

-This module demonstrates how to run a Hamiltonian simulation using the YAQS simulator visualize the results.
+This module demonstrates how to run a analog simulation using the YAQS simulator visualize the results.
 In this example, an Ising Hamiltonian is initialized as an MPO, and an MPS state is prepared in the $\ket{0}$ state.
-A noise model is applied, and simulation parameters are defined for a physics simulation using the Tensor Jump Method (TJM).
+A noise model is applied, and simulation parameters are defined for an analog simulation using the Tensor Jump Method (TJM).
 After running the simulation, the expectation values of the $X$ observable are extracted and displayed as a heatmap.

 Define the system Hamiltonian